keu/docs/astro/resource-reference-aws.md

 ### Worker node pools

+A node pool is a group of nodes within a cluster that all have the same configuration.
+On Astro, worker nodes are responsible for running the Pods that execute Airflow tasks.
+Each worker node pool can be configured with a node instance type and a maximum node count.
+All Astro clusters have one worker node pool by default, but you can configure additional node pools for advanced configurability.

-Node pools are a scalable collection of worker nodes with the same instance type.
-These nodes are responsible for running the Pods that execute Airflow tasks.
-If your cluster has a node pool for a specific instance type, you can configure tasks to run on those instance types using [worker queues](configure-deployment-resources.md#worker-queues.md).
-To make an instance type available in a cluster, contact [Astronomer support](https://support.astronomer.io) with a request to create a new node pool for the specific instance type.
-Not all instance types are supported in all AWS regions.
+If your cluster has multiple worker node pools with different worker node instance types, users in your organization can configure tasks to run on those worker types using [worker queues](configure-deployment-resources.md#worker-queues.md).
+To enable a new worker type for your cluster, contact [Astronomer support](https://support.astronomer.io) with a request to create a new node pool or modify an existing node pool.

 Astronomer monitors your usage and the number of nodes deployed in your cluster.
 As your usage of Airflow increases, Astronomer support might contact you and provide recommendations for updating your node pools to optimize your infrastructure spend or increase the efficiency of your tasks.